-The Australian Branch retains a level of equity and retained reserves which enable it to maintain an adequate solvency margin for ongoing ability to pay clients.
-Its assets are available to support the liabilities of the company outside of New Zealand.
-The New Zealand operations of FM Insurance Company Ltd are included within the Australian Branch.
+The Company retains a level of equity and retained reserves which enable it to maintain an adequate solvency margin for ongoing ability to pay clients.
+Its assets are available to support the liabilities of the Branch.

 19 Contingent liabilities

 There were no known contingent liabilities as at the reporting date requiring disclosure in these financial statements.